karolvargas/karolvargas2/src/pages/SeniorThesisPDF/index.md

 return the results to the user in Javascript.

-Figure 2.3: ”Example of the method to retain formal data model descriptions between server side and browser side objects”.

 This would be a way that we could ensure the safety of the international shipping rates and to keep the data as clean without having to create new descriptions or